 The best and the worst sleeping position for your health

-Awkward sleeping posture can result in pains in different areas of the body, including the back, neck, shoulder
+Awkward sleeping posture can result in pains in different areas of the body, including the back, neck, shoulder and hip.

 So it all comes down to the one question: what are the best and worst sleeping positions for your health?